Explore UAB

 Mission

-The Community Counseling Clinic at the University of Alabama at Birmingham aims to increase access to outpatient mental health counseling services in Jefferson County, to provide an innovative educational experience for the UAB graduate counseling students, and to operate a flexible research lab capable of accommodating various interests and funding opportunities.
+The UAB Community Counseling Clinic (UAB CCC) seeks to (a) increase access to outpatient mental health counseling services in Alabama, (b) provide an innovative educational experience for graduate counseling students, and (c) operate a flexible research hub capable of accommodating various interests and funding opportunities.

 Vision

-To become an integral service provider of outpatient counseling services in Jefferson County and to become an exemplar in the counseling profession through innovations in research, practice, teaching, and clinical training.
+To become an integral service provider of outpatient counseling services in Alabama and to become an exemplar in the counseling profession through innovations in research, practice, teaching, and clinical training.

 Values

-Accountability—We have a duty to provide responsible and ethical services, to create an effective training site for graduate counseling students, and to conduct innovative and ethical research.
+Accountability: We have a duty to provide responsible and ethical services, to create an effective training site for graduate counseling students, and to conduct ethical and innovative research.

-Affordability—We provide effective services at low cost to increase community access to outpatient counseling services.
+Affordability: We provide effective services at affordable prices to increase community access to outpatient counseling services.

-Caring and Responsive Service—We strive to exceed the expectations of our clients and to create a supportive, responsive, and calming atmosphere where all involved are treated with empathy, dignity, and respect.
+Caring and Responsive Service: We strive to exceed the expectations of our clients and to create a supportive, responsive, and calming atmosphere where everyone is treated with empathy, respect, and dignity.

-Commitment to Professional Excellence—We offer evidenced-based counseling interventions informed by current research and continuously strive toward improvement.
+Commitment to Professional Excellence: We offer evidenced-based counseling interventions informed by current research and continually strive toward continuous improvement.

-Data—We use data to improve the effectiveness of services and to guide our decisions.
+Data Driven: We use data to guide decisions and improve the effectiveness of services.

-Growth—We value the professional growth of counselors as they develop from novices into experts with the corresponding knowledge, skills, and disposition.
+Developmental Learning: We value the professional growth of counselors as they progress from novice to expert in knowledge, skills, and dispositions.

-A Student-centered Approach—We strive to prepare counselors who can support the development of their clients from adolescence through adulthood.
+Student-centered: We strive to prepare counselors who can support the development of clients from childhood through adulthood.

-Standards—We align our training standards with the established guidelines of the Council for the Accreditation of Counseling and Related Programs (CACREP).
+Standards-based: Our training standards are informed by guidelines outlined by the Council for the Accreditation of Counseling and Related Programs (CACREP).

 Philosophy